adamscottbaxter/rock_paper_ether/README.md

 ## Acknowledgments

-* Hat-tip to Zac Mitton for being an awesome guy.
-He got me out of the weeds when debugging the way web3 was transmitting the user input to the blockchain.
+* Hat-tip to[@zmitton](https://github.com/zmitton) for getting me out of the weeds when debugging the way web3 was transmitting the user input to the blockchain.
 Thank you-